← Back to research

 Obsidian

-Obsidian is a powerful, free personal knowledge management app with local markdown files, bidirectional linking, and a massive plugin ecosystem from bootstrapped startup Dynalist Inc.
+Obsidian is a powerful, free personal knowledge management app with local markdown files, bidirectional linking, and a 4,600+ plugin ecosystem — free even for commercial use, from bootstrapped Dynalist Inc.

 Key takeaways

-• Free for personal use with 2000+ community plugins
+• Free for personal and commercial use with 4,600+ community plugins

 • Local-first with plain markdown files you own forever